-- Micro Unit supports businesses engaged in social businesses to solve social issues. - Micro Unit supports micro/small businesses trying to expand overseas.
+- Micro Unit supports businesses engaged in social businesses to solve regional and social issues. - Micro Unit supports micro/small businesses trying to expand overseas.

-Collaboration with Chambers of Commerce and Industry, Societies of Commerce and Industry, and Environmental Health Trade Associations, etc.
+Collaboration with Chambers of Commerce and Industry, Societies of Commerce and Industry, regional financial institutions, and Environmental Health Trade Associations, etc.

-- · Micro Unit works in close collaboration with such organizations as Chambers of Commerce and Industry, Societies of Commerce and Industry, and Environmental Health Trade Associations to support the financial improvement of micro/small businesses, and help maintain or improve the sanitation level of environmental health-related businesses. - · Micro Unit collaborates with Approved Management Innovation Support Organizations with high specialty such as tax accountant, certified public accountant and SME management consultant. - Micro Unit proactively collaborates with regional financial institutions.
+- · Micro Unit works in close collaboration with such organizations as Chambers of Commerce and Industry, Societies of Commerce and Industry, regional financial institutions and Environmental Health Trade Associations to support the financial improvement of micro/small businesses, and help maintain or improve the sanitation level of environmental health-related businesses. - · Micro Unit collaborates with Approved Management Innovation Support Organizations with high specialty such as tax accountant, certified public accountant and SME management consultant. - Micro Unit proactively collaborates with regional financial institutions.